-New Ofsted framework ~Through June and July 2015 a number of our governors attended meetings and training outlining the changes in the new Ofsted framework.
-This gave governors, education leaders and practitioners an opportunity to learn more about the changes.
+Ofsted framework ~A number of our governors have attended meetings and training regarding the Ofsted framework.
+This has given our governors, education leaders and practitioners an opportunity to keep up to date with expectations.

 LAC and PEP ~ All children that are looked after must have a Personal Education Plan (PEP) which is reviewed regularly in conjunction with their Looked After Child (LAC) review.
 The PEP forms part of their care plan.
 Governors were informed regarding the individual sections for health, SEN, pupil premium, attainment results and future needs and intervention.
 The PEP allows the local authority to gain a wide range of data and ultimately produce a number of different reports that are vital to monitoring a child’s progression whilst in care.